Maintaining and Encouraging Independence

 In the Nursing Home

 As time progresses, the disease will also progress.
 Cognitive function may significantly decline and the need for nursing care will be considered.
-As a family member, you can visit your loved one in this nursing home and talk to the caregivers to allow him to be as independent as he can, based on the current status.
+As a family member, you can visit your loved one in this nursing home and talk to the caregivers to allow them to be as independent as they can, based on their current status.